 Students are expected to conduct themselves in a mature, co-operative, respectful manner while in attendance at Bowness High School.
 Bowness High School has a friendly, family-like atmosphere and the positive contributions of all students and staff is needed to continue to make Bowness a great place to learn.

 Students will be held responsible to the Calgary Board of Education and Bowness High School staff for their behaviour and conduct from the time they leave home in the morning until they return home after school.
-This includes attendance at any school-sponsored activities and on the internet, in any vehicles used for the transportation of students to and from school or school activities, during lunch or LET and after school.
+This includes attendance at any school-sponsored activities and on the internet, in any vehicles used for the transportation of students to and from school or school activities, during lunch or Flex and after school.
 This is in effect both on and off school property.

 Concerns or Problems